TonWonton/RE9_CustomCameraFOV/README.md

 ## Description
 Custom camera FOV mod / plugin for Resident Evil Requiem (RE9).
 Set custom FOV for 3rd person, 1st person, ADS, and more.

+## Note
+The newer versions of REFramework will sometimes not work and might also sometimes crash the game.
+It starts working again when reverting to an older version.
+REF Nightly 01266 works for me: https://github.com/praydog/REFramework-nightly/releases/tag/nightly-01266-912135400259d2857773bacbebf3be2af022fe35﻿

+Until I am able to find out why and fix it, use the older version of REFramework and the C# API if you want to use the plugin.
+If you are on a newer version that has problems:
+1. Go to your \GAME_FOLDER\reframework\plugins\managed\ and delete the "generated" folder
+2. Install the REFramework nightly version linked above, both RE9.zip AND csharp-api.zip.
+Extract to game folder and press yes to overwrite

 ## Prerequisites
 - REFramework and the REFramework C# API (csharp-api) https://github.com/praydog/REFramework-nightly/releases
 - .NET 10.0 Desktop Runtime https://dotnet.microsoft.com/en-us/download/dotnet/10.0